nghin/vacsf.org.mm/src/_posts/articles/2019-01-07-Walk-Like-Jesus-Did.md

 #### Luke 23:34
 > But Jesus said, “Father, forgive them, for they don’t know what they are doing.”

-There is no doubt Jesus forgave those who had committed unspeakable acts against him, but this does not imply this is what we can or should do.
+There is no doubt Jesus forgave those who had committed unspeakable acts against him, but this does not imply this is what we must or have the ability to do.

 #### Matthew 6:12
 > and forgive us our debts, as we ourselves have forgiven our debtors.